Mexican 50 Pesos Gold Coins

-Although Mexican 50 Pesos gold coins are not always available, gold bullion coin investors wanting gold coins with small premiums should consider these magnificent coins when they are available.
+Mexican 50 Pesos are the most magnificent gold coins on the market.
+However, they are not always available.
+Mexican 50 Pesos are ideal for gold bullion coin investors wanting gold coins with small premiums.

 Each coin contains 37.5 grams (1.2057 oz) of gold in an alloy of 90% gold and 10% copper (21.6 karat).
 (For durability, most gold coins in the Western World have been alloyed with copper, as are the popular American Eagle Gold Coins.)